peterlee123hi/ml-foundations/README.md

 ## Tech Stack & Tools

 - Python, NumPy, Matplotlib
-- Jupyter Notebooks for visual explanation
+- Colab Notebooks for visual explanation
 - PyTorch (for sanity-checks only)
 - Markdown + LaTeX for writeups